tipogi/honey-badger-land/wallets/hardware/trezor-t.md

 `File -> New Wallet -> Connected hardware Wallet -> Import -> Apply`.
 The only step that it changes is the 3rd one which is `connected HW`
 ![[wallets/hardware/img/sparrow/trezor_hw/3.import.png]]
 ## Delete the seed
 **This is a MUST in that HW because it can extract our seed in 15min**.
-To clear the seed and not keep the seed in the secure chip, run this commands
+Once we interact with the coins of the cold wallet, wipe the device seed.
+To clear the seed and not keep the seed in the secure chip, run this commands in the terminal (the device has to be unlocked with the PIN)
 ```bash
 # Make sure if the computer detects the device
 $ trezorctl ping "ahoy!"